learn-co-curriculum/git-workflow-branching-terminology/README.md

 ## Introduction

-Developers work with Git often.
-Many developers and organizations use git-based systems to keep track of work; it’s pretty important that we understand how to work with Git not just on a local computer, but utilizing Git's remote features that allow for backups and collaborative work.
+Many developers and organizations use Git to keep track of their work; it’s pretty important that we understand how to work with Git not just on a local computer, but utilizing Git's remote features that allow for backups and collaborative work.

-At some point we will find ourselves looking at code content from a _remote branch_.
-Git allows  developers to work on the same code, whether solo or simultaneously.
-Sometimes, we will need to access this independent work, or "branch."
-Being able to access remote branches makes this possible.

 ## Identify Local and Remote Branches